-Mental Disorders: Types, Symptoms, Causes, Diagnosis & Effective Treatments
+Mental Disorders: Major Types, Symptoms & Proven Treatments

 The human brain is a complex structure, and its imbalance can cause many types of mental disorders.
-People have mental health problems in mental illness.
+The human brain is complex, and its imbalance can cause many types of mental illnesses.
 The symptoms of mental illness cause stress.
 Which weakens the person’s ability to function in daily life. and it becomes a kind of mental illness.
 It is because of mental illnesses that a person starts feeling lonely.
 Due to which he becomes completely isolated from the world.
 The World Health Organization (WHO) and the American Psychiatric Association (APA) have divided mental disorders into many categories.
-In this article, we are going to tell you how many types of mental diseases are there.
+In this article, we are going to tell you how many types of mental diseases there are.

-These disorders affect the emotional state of a person.
+These psychological disorders affect the emotional state of a person.
 As long as a person is alive, his mood often changes.
 Sometimes the mood is of sadness and sometimes of happiness.
 The effect of which is directly seen on our mood.
 But getting lost in mood in this way is also a kind of depression.
-We see this many times among ourselves, in friends or in a family member.
+We see this many times among ourselves, in friends, or in a family member.
 When he is sad, he remains sad about the same thing for many days.
-He neither feels like eating nor going anywhere.
+He loses interest in eating and social activities.
 This can also be called depression.

-• Depression: Constant sadness, despair, lack of interests.
+• Depression: Constant sadness, despair, and lack of interests.

 2. Anxiety Disorders

-This category includes a state of extreme anxiety, fear and nervousness.
-People who suddenly suffer from nervousness start getting nervous very quickly about anything or anything.
-Many times they start getting scared of something or they are very nervous about doing something.
-And this nervousness is clearly visible on their face or is clearly visible in their hands and feet.
+This category includes mental health conditions that cause extreme anxiety, fear, and nervousness.
+People who suddenly suffer from nervousness start getting nervous very quickly about anything or nothing.
+Many times they start getting scared of something, or they are very nervous about doing something.
+This nervousness is often noticeable through facial expressions or body movements.
 Which is often understood by the people in front.
-In such a situation, their heart starts beating very fast and they start sweating very fast.
-This shows that he is mentally very weak, due to which he is very nervous.
+In such a situation, their heart starts beating very fast, and they start sweating very fast.
+This shows that he is mentally very weak, due to which He experiences intense anxiety.

 • Generalized anxiety disorder